d0n601/ryankozak.com/content/posts/how-i-do-my-ctf-writeups.md

-title = 'How I Do My Ctf Writeups' date = 2019-08-11T04:38:37-07:00 hideToc = true
+title = 'How I Do My Ctf Writeups' date = 2019-08-11T04:38:37-07:00 hideToc = true description = "Workflow for creating CTF writeups using Markdown, Pandoc, and LaTeX to generate both PDF and blog post formats efficiently."
 +++
 I've been playing a lot of CTFs this summer.
 My goal was obviously to brush up on my offensive security skills, but also to practice doing security writeups.
 I wanted to post the writeups on my blog and publish them as PDFs.
 Writing the whole thing in a document editor is miserable, I hate using document editors.
 Then doing the whole thing again as a blog post just means even more work.
 So, here's the workflow I developed this summer to do my writeups once using markdown, and easily publish in both formats.